epiphyt/form-block/README.md

 The settings can be found in **Settings > Writing > Form Block**.

+### Where will submitted forms be sent to?

+All submitted forms will be sent to the administration email address you have set in the settings (**Settings > General > Administration Email Address**).

+If you want to use another email address as recipient, you can use the filter `form_block_recipients` to change the recipient email address.

 ### Is there a Pro version?

 Yes, there is a Pro version with enhanced functionality.
 Lean more at https://formblock.pro/en/.